Article at a Glance

 When Should I Get Cryotherapy?

-When to get a cryotherapy treatment depends on your aim.
+The best time to get a cryotherapy treatment depends on your aim.
 To reduce pain associated with exercise, studies suggest not to undergo cryotherapy immediately after exercise.
 Instead, waiting is recommended so that the body has time to repair itself on its own, and then cryotherapy can be used to lessen the damage of prolonged inflammation.

 You may have heard that cryotherapy reduces the effects of hypertrophy, which is the process of making new muscle, so it has been accused of causing less muscle gain.
 However, this is due to the use of cryotherapy too close to an exercise session, interrupting the benefits of inflammation that allow repair and muscle gain.
-Most studies suggest a waiting time of around 1 hour before practicing any post-exercise cold therapy.
+Most studies suggest a waiting time of around one hour before practicing any post-exercise cold therapy [R, R].

-That said, it’s important to be cautious and bear in mind that cryotherapy is not a treatment that can nor should be done without supervision.
-Extreme temperatures can inflict harm when not used properly.
+Cryotherapy’s ability to help the body regenerate itself is incredible and quite well-backed by science.
+That said, it’s important to be cautious and bear in mind that cryotherapy is not a treatment that can or should be done without supervision.
+Extremely cold temperatures can inflict harm when not used properly.
 You can refer to our directory of aging and longevity clinics to find the right cryotherapy center for you.

 The information on this website has not been evaluated by the Food & Drug Administration or any other medical body.
 Information is provided for educational purposes.
 You should consult your doctor before acting on any content on this website.